MIT-LCP/mimic-code/website/content/en/docs/datasets/note/radiology.md

 ---
-title: "Discharge"
+title: "Radiology"
-linktitle: "discharge"
+linktitle: "radiology"
 weight: 1
 date: 2021-03-02
 description: >
-  Discharge summaries for hospitalizations.
+  Radiology reports
 ---

-## *discharge*
+## *radiology*

-The *discharge* table contains discharge summaries for hospitalizations.
-Discharge summaries are long form narratives which describe the reason for a patient's admission to the hospital, their hospital course, and any relevant discharge instructions.
+The *radiology* table contains free-text radiology reports associated with radiography imaging.
+Radiology reports cover a variety of imaging modalities: x-ray, computed tomography, magnetic resonance imaging, ultrasound, and so on.
+Free-text radiology reports are semi-structured and usually follow a consistent template for a given imaging protocol.

 ## Links to

-* *discharge_detail* on `note_id`
+* *radiology_detail* on `note_id`

 <!--